libhasheos/escrow.bos/README.md

 **PARAMETERS:**

 - __key__ is a unique identifying integer for an escrow entry.
-- __approver__ is an eosio account name.
+- __approver__ is an eosio account name

 **INTENT:** The intent of approve is to approve the release of funds to the intended receiver.
-Each escrow agreement requires at least 2 approvers and can only be approved by the sender, receiver and/or nominated arbitrator.
+Each escrow agreement requires at least 7 BET permissions (excluding sender) to grant fund release.

 > **Warning**: This action will store the content on the chain in the history logs and the data cannot be deleted later.